 Before I found intuitive eating and Health at Every Size, I was ready to quit writing about nutrition.
 I was sick of dietitians providing weight loss tips for my stories, because I knew they didn’t work.
 Personally, I understood that dieting just made me feel obsessed with food.
 That any weight I lost would come back quickly.
 If weight loss was as easy as some made it seem, why is the diet industry so massive?

 Now I know that there’s a better way to get healthier and live a more fulfilling life.
-The Health at Every Size framework guides my approach to coaching and my philosophy about food.
+The Health at Every Size framework is at the center of my nutrition counseling, because I know it’s the best and only way to help others.